Te Kete Ipurangi Navigation:

 The research

-Kiwi Digital ran five two-day workshops and set a research to determine how successful the workshops were against the key competencies of the NZ curriculum.
-The Digital SLAMSs review was published in July 2014.
+Kiwi Digital ran five two-day workshops and engaged in research to determine how successful the workshops were against the key competencies of the NZ curriculum.
+The Digital SLAMs review was published in July 2014.

-Independent Research Report (July 2014) that Dr Jenny Poskitt, Senior Lecturer at the Institute of Education at Massey University produced
+Independent Research Report (July 2014) produced by Dr Jenny Poskitt, Senior Lecturer at the Institute of Education at Massey University.

 She describes what she observed, summarizes related research literature, and analyses the programme using observations, interviews, and relevant literature.